Green Hill requests to play up in basketball

 The new classifications will run from 2021-23.

-Green Hill to host White County in bowl game next SaturdayWood also said Green Hill will host White County in a bowl game at 3:30 p.m. next Saturday.
+Green Hill to host White County in bowl game this SaturdayWood also said Green Hill will host White County in a bowl game at 3:30 p.m. this Saturday.

 “Just fortunate to play,” Wood said.
 “Just wanted to give our kids another shot.

 “We had kind of talked bowls through the season and threw out some names who could (play).
-That came around when Lakeway (Christian) canceled on us (last week).
+That came around when Lakeway (Christian) canceled on us (two weeks ago).
 We pushed that down the pike and now we’re going to play in Week 12.”

-The team from Sparta has not participated in the TSSAA playoff series during the current classification period.

-The Hawks took a 5-5 record to Chattanooga last night to take on Notre Dame.
-Two of the wins are COVID forfeits.

-They had won three straight on the field going into the game at Notre Dame.

-Their lone common opponent is York.
+Their lone common opponents are York and Goodpasture.
 White County won 54-13 while Green Hill prevailed 34-14.
+The Hawks lost to Goodpasture 42-0.

 (0) comments